What Is The Inca Trail, And Why Trek The Inca Trail?

 Day Five: Return to Machu Picchu Ruins for a full guided tour.
 Early bird will get to witness the stunning sunrise at Machu Picchu.
 There's time for hiking Huayna Picchu Mountain or Machu Picchu Mountain, and wandering around the site.
 Afternoon bus to the Aguas Calientes train station to catch your train back to Cusco.

 This trek begins at KM 104 along the Vilcanota River, and is good for people who still want to arrive in Machu Picchu on foot through the Gate of the Sun, but don't have the time or energy (or aren't interested in camping) for the full Inca Trail trek.
 It also doesn't require as much time to acclimatize, as the altitudes are much lower (begins at 2100 meters, climbs to 2700 meters, and then descends to Machu Picchu at 2400 meters).

 Although shorter and easier than the full Inca Trail, this trek is still rated at least moderate in difficulty, and should only be attempted by fit people who exercise regularly.

-Day 1: Travel from Cusco or the Sacred Valley to KM 104 along the railway from Cusco to Machu Picchu, then walk around 4 hours uphill to join the Inca Trail at Wiñaywayna, then continue on the Inca Trail for a couple more hours to Machu Picchu.
-Take the bus to Machu Picchu Pueblo to sleep in a hotel.
+Day 1: Travel from Cusco or the Sacred Valley to KM 104 along the railway from Cusco to Machu Picchu, then walk around 4 miles uphill to join the Inca Trail at Wiñaywayna, then continue on the relatively flat Inca Trail for 3 more miles to Machu Picchu, arriving through the Sun Gate.
+You have a little time to soak in the view before taking the bus to Machu Picchu Pueblo to sleep in a hotel.